paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step1.md

 The installation process is a 3 step process.

 * Get the metrics server code from GitHub
-* Add a setting in the yaml manifest file, `deploy/1.8+/metrics-server-deployment.yaml` to allow the metrics server in the scenario computing environment
+* Add a setting in the yaml manifest file, `deploy/1.8+/metrics-server-deployment.yaml` to allow the metrics server to work in the scenario interactive computing environment
 * Apply the manifest files to the Kubernetes cluster running in the scenario to install the metric server
 * Verify the metrics server is running
 The details are as follows.